mspass-team/mspass/docs/source/user_manual/introduction.rst

 Getting Started
 ~~~~~~~~~~~~~~~~~~~

-The first step to use MsPASS is to download a copy of the docker container you can use
+The first step to use MsPASS is to install a local copy that you can use
 for initial experimentation.
 :ref:`Click here <run_mspass_with_docker>` for installation instructions.